FuseByExample/external-mq-fabric-client/README.md

 Here are some console messages you should see from the consumer when running the example:

 	******************************
-	Connecting to Fuse MQ Broker using URL: discovery:(fabric:default)
+	Connecting to JBoss A-MQ Broker using URL: discovery:(fabric:default)
 	******************************
 	Using local ZKClient
 	Client environment:zookeeper.version=3.4.3-1240972...